Area: 22,350 ha

 The Ngiyampaa Wangaaypuwan Traditional Owners have subsequently worked on ecological monitoring and cultural heritage surveys, upgrading the infrastructure, harvesting goats to reduce their impact and training programs to support community members in managing country.

 Mawonga is now a self-sufficient base at which the community can hold cultural camps, meetings and training workshops.

 They're working in partnership with a range of organisations to manage the land, including re-introducing a traditional burning program that focuses on the health of Malleefowl habitat.
-Bush Heritage is one of these partners and has worked with the Ngiyampaa Wangaaypuwan people in the property purchase, conducting ecological assessments and developing the Mawonga management plan.
+Bush Heritage is one of these partners and we've worked with the Ngiyampaa Wangaaypuwan people in property purchase, conducting ecological assessments and developing the Mawonga management plan.